dcorns/exploreSocketIO/README.md

 For a more complete example, see <a href="https://github.com/dcorns/simplechat">simplechat</a>

-'nodeOnly'-Demonstrates how to establish communications in plain node.</br>
+'nodeOnly'-Demonstrates how to establish communications in plain node.

-'nodeExpress'-Demonstrates how to establish communications in node express.</br>
+'nodeExpress'-Demonstrates how to establish communications in node express.

-'areYouDeaf'-Demonstrates basic interaction between the client and server.</br>
+'areYouDeaf'-Demonstrates basic interaction between the client and server.

-'shutupalready'-Demonstrates the ability to spread a function across the client and server</br>
+'shutupalready'-Demonstrates the ability to spread a function across the client and server

-'realtimeUpdate'-Demonstrates how changes on multiple clients are seamlessly update to all from the server without request</br>
+'realtimeUpdate'-Demonstrates how changes on multiple clients are seamlessly update to all from the server without request

-'nameSpace'-Demonstrates the implementation of name spacing</br>
+'nameSpace'-Demonstrates the implementation of name spacing

 'rooms'-pending